Fiorentina struggling to find purple patch

 Vincenzo Italiano proved to be much more than just a fall-back option.
 Having gained plaudits for his exciting play in charge of Spezia, he quickly transformed his new team from dull and predictable to expansive and entertaining.

-Even the loss of striker Dusan Vlahovic in a big-money mid-season move to bitter enemies Juventus could not derail the team's progress to European qualification.
+Even the loss of striker Dusan Vlahovic in a big-money mid-season move to Juventus could not derail the team's progress to European qualification.

 At one stage, they looked like they might even make the Europa League, but in the end they sneaked into seventh spot and made it into the tournament recently won by Serie A rivals Roma.